Learn about Liaison Psychiatry Services

 Central and North West London NHS Foundation Trust have produced an excellent video explaining what liaison psychiatry does and how it benefits patients.
 Watch the video here

-RCEM would love to make contact with ED clinicians who are passionate about good Mental Health care or perhaps are the frustrated lead for Mental Health in their department!
-We would also like to get you talking to each other to share good practise and encourage each other.
+RCEM would love to make contact with ED clinicians who are passionate about good mental health care or perhaps are the frustrated Mental Health Lead in their department!
+We would also like to get you talking to each other to share good practice and encourage each other.
+Please contact us if you are the Mental Health Lead ofr your ED so we can keep up up to date with any important news.

 Mental Health in Emergency Departments - A toolkit for improving care